 Skip to content

 Within the selected time range, the system will perform anomaly detection on metric data.
-If the proportion of mutation anomalies in the detected data points exceeds the preset threshold percentage, an interval anomaly event will be triggered.
+If the proportion of mutation anomalies in the detected data points exceeds the preset threshold percentage, a range anomaly event will be triggered.

 Use Cases

-Used for monitoring trend-stable data/metrics.
-For example, detecting when the proportion of anomalous data points due to sudden changes in host CPU usage over the past 1 day exceeds 10%, generating an anomaly event.
+Applied to monitor trend-stable data/metrics.
+For example, detect when the percentage of host CPU usage mutation anomalies in the last 1 day exceeds 10%, generating an anomaly event.

 Detection Configuration